 Our Sluice Gate Wardens (in alphabetical order)

-Philip Hull (Philip is also a Trustee of DW&LCT, his biography can be found on the Trustees page).
-He has lived at Weirhead for 32 years.
+Philip is also a Trustee of DW&LCT, his biography can be found on the Trustees page.
+He has lived at Weirhead for 36 years.

-Peter Romain (Peter is also a Trustee of DW&LCT, his biography can be found on the Trustees page).
-He has lived at Weirhead for 7 years.
+Peter is also a Trustee of DW&LCT, his biography can be found on the Trustees page.
+He has lived at Weirhead for 11 years.

 Our Assistant Sluice Gate Wardens (in alphabetical order)